-I am primarily interested in syntax, sign linguistics, language documentation, and language acquisition, with particular focus on languages of the Caribbean region.
+I am primarily interested in morphology, (morpho-)syntax, sign linguistics, language documentation, language emergence & development, language contact (especially in majority/minority language contexts), and language acquisition (bilingualism & L2 acquisition), with particular focus on languages of the Caribbean region.

 I have previously done work on Trinidad and Tobago Sign Language (TTSL) and South Rupununi Sign Language, under the University of the West Indies, St. Augustine, where I also completed my B.A. in Literatures in English and Linguistics.